muledagnaw/MulugetaDagnaw/README.md

 ---

-## 🗣️ Talks & Academic Presentations (Selected)
+## 🗣️ Talks & Lectures

-* *Boundary-Domain Integral Equations for the Stokes Problem*, Brunel University London, 2024
+- Mulugeta A. Dagnaw (2024), Boundary-domain integral equations for the Stokes problem in a 2D exterior domain, Seminar programme Dec 4, 2024
-* *Boundary-Domain Integral Equations for the 2D Stokes Problem*, Ghent University, 2023
+- Mulugeta A.Dagnaw (2023).
+On Boundary-Domain Integral Equation for the two dimensional Stokes Problem.
+Methusalem Workshop on Classical Analysis and PDEs, Ghent University, Belgium, from February 27 to March 01, 2023
-* Multiple presentations at ISAAC Congress (Portugal) and international PDE workshops
+- Mulugeta A.Dagnaw (2019).
+Boundary-Domain Integral Equation systems to the Dirichilet BVP for Compressible Stokes Equations with Variable Viscosity in 2D.
+Abstract: 12th International ISAAC Congress held in Aveiro, Portugal, from July 29 to August 02, 2019
+-  Mulugeta A.Dagnaw (2019).
+Boundary-Domain Integral Equation systems to the Neumann BVP for Compressible Stokes Equations with Variable Viscosity in 2D.
+Abstract: 12th International ISAAC Congress held in Aveiro, Portugal, from July 29 to August 02, 2019
+- Mulugeta A.Dagnaw (2018).
+Boundary-Domain Integral Equation Systems to the Dirichlet BVP for an incompressible Stokes Equations with variable viscosity in 2D.
+ASTU, Addis Ababa, Ethiopia, May 25, 2018

 ---